SajjadKiani/database-project/README.md

     ![img](./images/8.png)

-6. Consider you need to permit a secretary named Abel in the department, access on reading user information.
+6. Consider you need to permit a secretary in the department 'Abel', access on reading user information.
 But you only want to give her permission in her own division

     ``` sql